AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 The purpose of onboarding is to help you setup an account on Aviatrix Controller that corresponds to an IAM role with policies so that the Controller can launch gateways and build networks using AWS APIs.

-If you launched the Controller via CloudFormation script, follow `this instruction <http://docs.aviatrix.com/HowTos/HowTo_IAM_role.html#aviatrix-controller-launched-from-cloudformation>`_ to complete account setup.
+If you launched the Controller via CloudFormation script, the required IAM roles and policies are already setup, follow `this instruction <http://docs.aviatrix.com/HowTos/HowTo_IAM_role.html#aviatrix-controller-launched-from-cloudformation>`_ to complete account creation.

-Note you can create a single Aviatrix account that corresponds to AWS, Azure and GCloud account.
+Note you can create a single Aviatrix account that corresponds to AWS, Azure and GCloud account credentials.
 This is a multi cloud platform.

 To create a Global Transit Network, click Transit VPC on the main navigation bar to start.